5 Foods to Avoid to Treat Seasonal Allergies

 Dairy products and their impact on allergies

 First on the list is dairy.
-While a favorite among many, dairy products can thicken mucus and make congestion worse, leading to more severe allergy symptoms.
-This is because dairy contains a protein called casein, which can promote the production of mucus.
-Additionally, some people may be lactose intolerant, which can also exacerbate allergy symptoms.
-If you notice that consuming dairy products worsens your allergies, it may be worth considering alternatives such as almond milk or other plant-based dairy substitutes.
+While it's a favorite for many, dairy products can thicken mucus and make congestion worse, which can intensify allergy symptoms.
+This is due to a protein in dairy called casein, which can increase mucus production.
+Also, some people may be lactose intolerant, which can add to allergy discomfort.
+If you find that dairy makes your allergies worse, it might be helpful to try alternatives like almond milk or other plant-based options.

 The connection between gluten and allergy symptoms

-Next up is gluten, a protein found in wheat, barley, and rye.
+Next up is gluten, a protein found in wheat, barley, and rye and some other less common grains.
 While gluten itself may not directly cause allergies, it can contribute to inflammation in the body.
 Inflammation can worsen your allergy symptoms and make them more difficult to manage.
 If you suspect that gluten may be aggravating your allergies, consider eliminating gluten-containing foods from your diet for a period of time to see if your symptoms improve.
-Opt for gluten-free alternatives such as quinoa, rice, and gluten-free oats.
+Try gluten-free alternatives such as quinoa, rice, and gluten-free oats.

 High histamine foods and their effects on seasonal allergies